- 1 cup water (80°F), plus 2-3 tablespoons

 - Melted butter, optional

-Place the ingredients in the pan of the machine in the order listed. ( Note: Follow the directions for your machine, if they differ from this order.)
+Place ingredients in the pan of the machine in the order listed.
+(Note: Follow the directions for your machine, if they differ from this order.)

-Choose the dough setting and start the machine.
+Choose the DOUGH setting and start the machine.
 My dough setting takes 90 minutes.
-In the first few minutes, use a rubber spatula to scrap the edges of the pan to make sure all ingredients are incorporated.
+In the first few minutes, use a rubber spatula to scrape edge of pan to incorporate ingredients.

-Using a dough scraper or a sharp knife, cut the dough into 12 equal pieces.
-Gently shape each of the 12 pieces into a ball and place them in a 9 x 13 pan.
+Divide dough into 12 equal pieces.
+Gently shape each piece into a smooth roll and place in a greased 13” x 9” pan.

-This recipe can also be shaped into 2 small 8×4 loaves instead of rolls.
-The loaves will also need to rise about 1 hour and will bake at 350°F for 25-30 minutes.
+This recipe can also be shaped into 2 small 8” x 4” loaves instead of rolls.
+Let loaves rise about 1 hour and bake at 350°F for 25 – 30 minutes.

 Measure the temperature of the water carefully, because water temperature can greatly affect the reactions of the yeast.

-When kneading and shaping the dough, try to use as little flour as necessary.
-Consider using non-stick spray instead of flour if possible.
+When shaping the dough, try to use as little flour as necessary.

 It is always best to cut bread dough into pieces and not tear it or pull it apart.